jeanc18rlos/dental-vip-cms/src/pages/en/specialties/oral-surgery.md

         they suffer carious lesions of considerable extent.</p>\n"
     - question: What are included teeth?
-      answer: "<p> Dental inclusion is a developmental disorder in which a given tooth, come the normal time of its eruption remains inside the tissues of the oral cavity <em>(alveolar bone and oral mucosa)</em>.
+      answer: "<p> Dental inclusion is a developmental disorder in which a given tooth, come the normal time of its eruption, remains inside the tissues of the oral cavity <em>(alveolar bone and oral mucosa)</em>.
 The teeth that most frequently suffer from this situation are the third molars, mainly those of the lower jaw.
 The diagnosis of the inclusion of a tooth can only be made using radiological